 Note: You can check the order status in the Orders section.
 An order is in Pending Fulfillment status, which changes to Fulfilled once Amazon accepts it and proceeds.

 After setting product listings, you need to choose the best payment gateway for your store.
 If you choose the Shopify payment service, you need to provide them with the necessary information and bank account details to receive the payments directly for the products sold.

 If you want to use third-party payment services, then you need to keep the charges applied by Shopify in mine for transactions.
 Before committing to either method, ensure you know all the payment terms and conditions.

 Amazon is a dominant online marketplace with huge traffic, offering many opportunities for sellers.
 Management and selling products on multiple channels is a trend that positively affects a business.
 Your brand can become successful when you connect Amazon to Shopify and get the benefits of huge profits.

 The simple steps mentioned above give merchants a golden chance to reach a vast audience and favorable marketplace through a Shopify store.
-If you approach any Shopify store or mobile app developers for optimization, ensure that you have these bases covered.
+If you approach any Shopify store or mobile app developers Houston for optimization, ensure that you have these bases covered.
 It will be a valuable strategy for your store to receive high visibility and drive more sales for business success.